 Both historically and today, Tillicum bears a strong relationship to American Lake.
 Bill's Boathouse is not just a community icon but continues to provide recreational opportunities on the lake.
-The nearby Wadsworth St. SW street end is used as a "jumping-off point" for residents of Silcox Island, many of whom keep their boats and vehicles there and use it as a sort of ferry landing when traveling to and from their homes.
+It is also used as a "jumping-off point" for residents of Silcox Island, many of whom keep their boats and vehicles there and to use it as a sort of ferry landing when traveling to and from their homes.
 American Lake sees a myriad of users, including swimmers, both motorized and non-motorized boats and other waterborne recreational vehicles, water skiers, seaplanes, and rowing teams.
-The University of Puget Sound's men's and women's crew teams row on American Lake and share the boathouse with Pacific Lutheran University and the Commencement Bay Rowing Club, which owns the structure.
+The University of Puget Sound's men's and women's crew teams row on American Lake and share the boathouse with Pacific Lutheran University and Commencement Bay Rowing Club, which owns the structure.